Psychosocial Support & Special Needs

 4. Community Engagement and Tackling Stigma & Discrimination

 Community attitudes and actions heavily influence the wellbeing of a special needs child, which is why it is essential to engage the whole community in helping to break down the barriers that contribute to children’s exclusion.
 Inclusive local communities with strong social networks not only improve the quality of living for the children but also the entire community itself.
+When communities do not understand disability, they can become less inclusive and make it seem impossible for a family to be willing to foster a child with disabilities.
 Proper engagement requires making sure that all members of the community understand the rights and needs of children with disabilities and are willing to help enforce and promote those rights.
-When communities do not understand disability and are disapproving of it, they become less inclusive and make it seem impossible for a family to be willing to foster a child with disabilities.

 Alternative Care in Emergencies Toolkit | UNICEF.
 (2013).
 Retrieved from